minaSorial/SFND_3D_Object_Pr/README.md

   * Weight files are handled using [LFS](https://git-lfs.github.com/)
   * Install Git LFS before cloning this Repo.
 * OpenCV >= 4.1
-  * This must be compiled from source using the `-D OPENCV_ENABLE_NONFREE=ON` cmake flag for testing the SIFT and SURF detectors.
+  * This must be compiled from the source using the `-D OPENCV_ENABLE_NONFREE=ON` cmake flag for testing the SIFT and SURF detectors.
   * The OpenCV 4.1.0 source code can be found [here](https://github.com/opencv/opencv/tree/4.1.0)
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros